everycure-org/matrix/docs/src/releases/posts/2024-08-v0.2/post.md

 ### 5. Model and Embedding Enhancements

-Embeddings are critual to the accuracy of our results, and we've performed several experiments to improve our modelling:
+Embeddings are critical to the accuracy of our results, and we've performed several experiments to improve our modelling:

  - Conducted several experiments to optimize parameters for our GraphSage model, including updates to learning rates and iteration counts.
 - Implemented and tested various Actor-Critic networks for MOA prediction and shortest path finding in our Knowledge Graph.